cylc/cylc-doc/src/tutorial/runtime/introduction.rst

       Defines the workflow in terms of :term:`tasks <task>` and :term:`dependencies <dependency>`.
    ``[runtime]``
-      Defines what runs, where and how it runs.
+      Determines what runs, where, and how it runs, for each task.

-The Task Section
+Task Definitions
 ----------------

 .. ifnotslides::